MMittels/ai-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
   - Within the See and Spray technology the following technologies are being used:
-    - Computer Vision - used to detect crops and weeds and produces a pixel-accurate map of where they are
+    - *Computer Vision - used to detect crops and weeds and produces a pixel-accurate map of the location of weeds*
-    - Machine Learning Models - used to identify weeds and crops based on images of crops and weeds collected over more than 5 years
+    - *Machine Learning Models - used to identify weeds and crops based on images of crops and weeds collected over more than 5 years*
-    - Robotics - used to drive intelligent sprayer through fields and spray weed while leaving crops intact.
-Cameras are used on the sprayer to monitor field roughness, rocks, and bumps and adjust the spray accordingly
+    - *Robotics - used to drive intelligent sprayer through fields and spray weed while leaving crops intact.
+Cameras are used on the sprayer to monitor field roughness, rocks, and bumps and adjust the spray accordingly*
-    - Deep Learning Algorighms - paired with computer vision system
+    - *Deep Learning Algorighms - paired with computer vision system*

 ## Landscape